($1,319) Cost to ship a car from Milwaukee, WI to Los Angeles, CA

 The time of the year

-Seasonal demand and weather conditions in both Milwaukee and Los Angeles can impact car shipping prices.
+Seasonal demand and weather patterns in Milwaukee and Los Angeles often affect the cost of auto transport.

 Milwaukee's location in the Great Lakes Region often has rapidly changing weather, producing a humid continental climate, with cold, snowy winters, and hot, humid summers.
 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 Be sure to check your weather app to avoid inclement weather during your move.